Time-causal and time-recursive wavelets: Introduction

 While there have been a few wavelet formulations that respect temporal causality (Szu {\em et al.\/}\ \citeyear{SzuTelLoh92-OptEng}, V{\'a}zquez {\em et al.\/}\ \citeyear{VazMazMilGal05-JOSA}), traditional wavelet theory is, however, largely non-causal, making use of filters that are often symmetric or antisymmetric with respect to the temporal origin.
 Such an approach is, however, not feasible in real-time situations, when the future cannot be accessed.
-While one could, in principle, apply non-causal wavelet theory to real-time signals by introducing sufficiently long temporal delays, beyond which the wavelets would be truncated to zero, for time-critical applications, where one wants to minimize the temporal delays, it is of interest to develop time-causal wavelets, that do not make use of any information from the future.
+While one could, in principle, apply non-causal wavelet theory to real-time signals by introducing explicit temporal buffers with sufficiently long temporal delays, beyond which the wavelets would be truncated to zero, for time-critical applications, where one wants to minimize the temporal delays, it is of interest to develop truly time-causal wavelets, that do not make use of any information from the future.

-The subject of this paper is to show how a temporal wavelet theory can be developed based on the notion of time-causal temporal scale-space representation, originally developed for video analysis in Lindeberg (\citeyear{Lin16-JMIV}) and then dedicated for a pure time-causal temporal domain in Lindeberg (\citeyear{Lin23-BICY}).
-This temporal scale-space theory is based on convolution with a special temporal smoothing kernel, denoted the time-causal limit kernel, and which corresponds to the convolution of an infinite set of truncated exponential kernels in cascade, with especially chosen time constants to obtain temporal scale covariance.
+The subject of this paper is to show how a principled temporal wavelet theory can be developed based on the notion of time-causal temporal scale-space representation, originally developed for video analysis in Lindeberg (\citeyear{Lin16-JMIV}), and then dedicated for a pure time-causal temporal domain in Lindeberg (\citeyear{Lin23-BICY}).
+This temporal scale-space theory, which determines canonical filter shapes for the temporal wavelets, is based on convolution with a special temporal smoothing kernel, denoted the time-causal limit kernel, and which corresponds to the convolution of an infinite set of truncated exponential kernels in cascade, with especially chosen time constants to obtain temporal scale covariance.